Wine for Real People

 Have you ever noticed those slender bottles at the end of the wine aisle and wondered what they are?
-Maybe you’ve even picked up a bottle late_harvest_wine_bottle_and_labeland noticed it says Late Harvest Riesling or Late Harvest Zinfandel.
+Maybe you’ve even picked up a bottle and noticed it says Late Harvest Riesling or Late Harvest Zinfandel.
 What does that mean and how what makes them so special?
 Read on to learn more about the sweet, sweet world of late harvest wines!

 Decoding French Wine Labels